Moving to Finland from the US

 Transferring money to Finland from the US

-Speaking of living costs, if you’re thinking of moving to Finland, you’ll probably need to convert some of your savings into Euros.
+If you’re thinking of moving to Finland, you’ll probably need to convert some of your American dollars into euros.

 Working in Finland